USRA-STI/gdt-fermi/README.rst

 Normal Installation
 -------------------

-If you don't plan to contribute code to the project, the recommended install method is installing fro PyPI using:
+If you don't plan to contribute code to the project, the recommended install method is installing from PyPI using:

 .. code-block:: sh